webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 `URL List`{ .badge-blue }

-When enabled, the crawler will visit all the links it finds within each page defined in the _List of URLs_ field.
+When enabled, the crawler will visit all the links it finds within each page defined in the _Crawl URL(s)_ field.

 ??? example "Crawling tags & search queries with URL List crawls"
     This setting can be useful for crawling the content of specific tags or search queries.
-Specify the tag or search query URL(s) in the _List of URLs_ field, e.g: `https://example.com/search?q=tag`, and enable _Include Any Linked Page_ to crawl all the content present on that search query page.
+Specify the tag or search query URL(s) in the _Crawl URL(s)_ field, e.g: `https://example.com/search?q=tag`, and enable _Include Any Linked Page_ to crawl all the content present on that search query page.

 ### Fail Crawl on Failed URL